 Technology And Communication is a required course for freshmen.
 The main goal of this course is to teach effective verbal, written, and visual communication skills utilizing technology.
 Students are introduced to the Google platform and cloud computing.
 Students learn about the various technology resources available at Notre Dame Academy and are taught how to use the library to conduct research.
 The course covers keyboarding skills, word processing and spreadsheet applications.
 Instruction includes the creation of multimedia presentations by using software applications programs to supplement the lessons.
 Presentation skills are a major component of the course.
-Students will utilize many applications such as music composition software and open source applications such as Prezi.
+Students will utilize a variety of applications geared to the specific project.
 Students learn to use technology to support collaboration and to demonstrate learning.
 Students will practice good digital citizenship and learn safe use of the Internet.

-37423 PERSONAL FINANCE GR11 ......
-Grades 11, ......
-Level 3-/2 Credit
+37423 PERSONAL FINANCE GR11 Grades 11, Level 3-1/2 Credit

-This course follows the same curriculum as the senior semester course, 4723 Personal Finance, listed below.
+This required course follows the same curriculum as the senior semester course, 47323 Personal Finance, listed below.
 This course, however, is taught all year long on Monday, Wednesday, and Friday wrapping around the religion service time allowing students to complete this graduation requirement as a junior.
+(Please also see the description of 57553 Personal Finance Summer-Online listed below for another alternative way to fulfill this requirement.)

-3784 Publications 1 Honors ......
-Grades 11, 12 .....
-Level 4-1 Credit
+3784 Publications 1 Honors Grades 11, 12 Level 4-1 Credit